Melissa-Karp/Fishery-dependent-SDMs/README.md

 OPERATING MODELS:

 For all operating models we are simulating a "Pelagic mobile predator" like species.
 For all operating models the caluclation of the species suitability functions are the same and are a function of mean spring SST, mld, and a prey species (Sp A), whose suitability is a function of zooplankton and SST.

+SimulatedWorld_ROMS_FishDep_NoDetProbCorrection.R: Simulates the sampling design for the different fishery location choose biases with the detection probability = 1 with no correction for env suitability of the location.
+That is to say that is the species is present at a location it will always be detected.

 SimulatedWorld_ROMS_FishDep_DetProbCorrected.R: Simulates the sampling design for the different fishery location choose biases with the detection probability = 1 but corrected to be a function of habitat suitability.
 That is to say that is the species is present at a location the chances of it being detected (or caught be fishermen) is dep on the habitat suitability at that location.
 Higher habitat suit means greater abundance and therefore higher chances of species being caught.